launchdarkly/LaunchDarkly-Docs/src/content/topics/home/getting-started/your-team.md

 * You can import team members from your [identity provider (IdP)](#adding-members-from-an-identity-provider)
 * Team members on a LaunchDarkly trial can [join from the trial](#joining-from-a-launchdarkly-trial)
 <Callout intent="info">
-  <Callout.Title>LaunchDarkly supports SCIM</Callout.Title>
+  <CalloutTitle>LaunchDarkly supports SCIM</CalloutTitle>
-  <Callout.Description>LaunchDarkly supports the System for Cross-domain Identity Management (SCIM) API specification for certain identity providers.
+  <CalloutDescription>LaunchDarkly supports the System for Cross-domain Identity Management (SCIM) API specification for certain identity providers.
 SCIM is designed to make managing user identities in cloud-based applications and services easier.
 To use SCIM with LaunchDarkly, you must be using one of the IdPs we support that uses SCIM, and you must be an Enterprise customer.
-To learn more, read [Enabling single sign-on](./single-sign-on).</Callout.Description>
+To learn more, read [Enabling single sign-on](./single-sign-on).</CalloutDescription>
 </Callout>

 ## <a name="adding-individual-team-members"></a>Adding individual team members